Wall Street ends higher as corporate earnings season kicks off - ExBulletin

 JPMorgan Chase rose 2.5% after beating analysts’ earnings and revenue expectations.
 Bank of America also shook off an early morning stumble to rise 2.2% after reporting better-than-expected results.
 Bank of New York Mellon rose 1.8% after reporting its results and announcing a buyback program of up to $5 billion of its shares.

-Several major banks have said a recession is likely on the horizon for the U.S. economy, but it will likely be moderate and consumers will remain healthy.
-This added to hopes that the Fed could achieve its goal of controlling inflation without inflicting too much damage on the economy.

-Banks tell the story of the broader economy and give us an idea of where the economy is and where it might be headed, said Quincy Krosby, chief global strategist for LPL Financial.
+Banks tell the story of the broader economy and give us insight into the state of the economy and its potential direction, said Quincy Krosby, chief global strategist for LPL Financial.

-On the losing side was Delta Airlines, which fell 3.5% after it released a forecast that hit Wall Street.
+On the losing side, Delta Air Lines, which fell 3.5% after it released a forecast that hit Wall Street.
 Despite posting stronger-than-expected results for the end of 2022, its earnings forecast for this quarter fell short of analysts’ expectations.

-A drop in Tesla Stock also weighed on Wall Street.
+A drop for Teslas stock also weighed on Wall Street.
 It fell 0.9% after slashing the prices of several versions of its electric vehicles.
 This move could increase sales, but could also reduce its overall revenue.

 A big worry on Wall Street is that S&P 500 companies could report lower fourth-quarter earnings from a year earlier.
 It would be the first such drop since 2020, when the pandemic crushed the economy.
 Perhaps more importantly, the fear is that weakness is only the beginning.